SFPC/BeginningCodersBootcamp/curriculum/3_review_objects_arrays_vectors.md

 }
 ```

 This draws a line from the previous mouse position to the current mouse position, and then updates the previous position for the next frame.
+Now our circles are connected.

 What happens if we update the `lastPosition` variables _before_ the `ofDrawLine` call, like below?